Reeshul/bookmark-manager/user_stories.md

 | Someone   | Likes to use      |
 | Bookmarks   | Show     |
 | Websites|Keep track of, visited|

+As a person who likes surfing the web,
+So that I can keep track of my best websites
+I'd like to add new bookmarks from the world wide web.

 BROWSWER (CLIENT) ----> CONTROLLER ----> MODEL -----> VIEW ----> BROWSER (CLIENT)